 - Avoid overheating of testicles: tight-fitting clothing, hot baths, spas and prolonged sitting should be avoided

 FUNCTIONAL MEDICINE TREATMENT OF MALE INFERTILITY

 Infertility is often associated with the female however there are an increased number of couples trying to conceive that are having problems due to the fertility of the male.
 Fast paced lifestyles, excess alcohol and drug use, exposure to environmental toxins, compromised food chains and impaired production of testosterone all contribute to this increase.

 Understanding what the driving cause of the condition is vital in patient recovery.
 Often there are multiple imbalances in the body that contribute to the low sperm count and infertility.

 Other than environmental and structural complications, it is important to assess testosterone production as well address imbalances such as gut bacterial overgrowth, SIBO, methylation, excess conversion of testosterone to estrogen and the clearance of estrogen from the body.

-At our Perth clinic of Advanced Functional Medicine we assist male with low sperm count and fertility issues improve their chances of conception.
-We treat patients in person at our Perth clinic and Australia wide via online video link.
+At our Perth clinic of Advanced Functional Medicine we have experience with low sperm count and fertility issues.

 If you or your partner are struggling to conceive or suffering from infertility or suspected low sperm count we would love to hear from you.
 Have you improved your testosterone production, if so, how?
 Tell us your conception story or ask us a question?
 Please leave a comment below.